The Money Overview

 Why TSCL says 2.8% falls short

-TSCL’s argument is structural, not just about one year’s number.
+TSCL’s argument isn’t just about one year’s number, it’s structural.
 The CPI-W tracks spending patterns of urban wage earners and clerical workers, a population that skews younger and healthier than the typical Social Security beneficiary.
-Retirees over 65 tend to devote a significantly larger share of their budgets to medical care, long-term care, and prescription drugs, while spending less on transportation and apparel.
+Retirees over 65 tend to allocate a significantly larger share of their budgets to medical care, long-term care, and prescription drugs, while spending less on expenses like transportation and apparel.

-The Bureau of Labor Statistics publishes an experimental index called the CPI-E, designed to reflect spending habits of Americans 62 and older.
-As the BLS notes, the index “is not proposed as an official series” and carries methodological limitations, including smaller sample sizes for older households.
-Historically, the CPI-E has risen slightly faster than the CPI-W in most years, largely because of the heavier weight it assigns to medical costs.
+The BLS publishes an experimental index called the CPI-E, designed to reflect spending habits of Americans 62 and older.
+The BLS itself notes the index is not an official series and carries methodological limitations, including smaller sample sizes for older households.
+Even so, the CPI-E has risen slightly faster than the CPI-W in most years, largely because of the heavier weight it assigns to medical costs.
 Legislation to adopt the CPI-E for COLA calculations has been introduced in multiple sessions of Congress but has never reached a floor vote in either chamber.

 The mismatch plays out in retirees’ bank accounts every January.
-When Medicare Part B premiums, supplemental insurance costs, and out-of-pocket drug spending climb faster than the COLA, some beneficiaries see little or no net gain in their monthly deposit.
+When Medicare Part B premiums, supplemental insurance costs, and out-of-pocket drug spending climb faster than the COLA, some beneficiaries see little or no bump in their monthly check.
 Advocates call this pattern “the COLA squeeze,” and back-to-back 2.8% adjustments would keep it firmly in place.

 What could push the 2027 number higher or lower